 It is expected that a typical school based part-time traineeship will be 24 months long.
-However, it is up to the employer to determine the length of the traineeship.

 For students doing a 3 year "pathways" HSC, the traineeship may be completed over 36 months.
 The industrial award under which the trainee is indentured determines the training wage.